Summary

 Conditional use permits:

 A conditional use permit is issued at the local level.
-It is a permit, with conditions by the municipality, that allows some deviation from current standards.
-An applicant for a license must submit a set of plans and a statement of purpose to the proper municipal authorities.
-Once granted by the municipality, the conditional use permit is usually not transferable and is subject to revocation.
+It is a permit, with conditions set by the municipality, that allows some deviation from current standards.
+An applicant for a license must submit a set of plans and a statement of purpose to the proper municipal authority.
+Once granted by the municipality, the conditional use permit is typically non-transferable and subject to revocation by the city.
 Conditional use permits do not run with the land but are temporary approvals that can be terminated.

 The process always requires the municipality to pay various fees.
 Relying on a conditional use permit is a significant factor in a credit decision or value conclusion and could substantially reduce the property value should the permit be revoked.